tkurtbond/tkurtbond.github.io/pages/dragonquest.rst

 number of Characteristic Points are divided.
-Furthermore, every `DQ` character had a number of other *secondary characteristics*, most of which were calculated based on the primary characteristics: Fatigue (FT), based on Endurance; Perceptiion, which started at a fixed value;
+Furthermore, every `DQ` character had a number of other *secondary characteristics*, most of which were calculated based on the primary characteristics: Fatigue (FT), based on Endurance; Perception, which started at a fixed value;
 and Tactical Movement Rate (TMR), which was based on Agility.
 A `DQ` character might also have some optional characteristics introduced by the GM, and one “standard” [#pb]_ optional characteristic is